abcdesktopio/docs/opsdocs/docs/3.2/setup/kubernetes_abcdesktop.md

 ## Change the default namespace

-You may need to replace the default namespace `abcdesktop` by your own.
+You may need to replace the default namespace `abcdesktop` by your own during the install process.
 The `install-3.2.sh` bash script allow you to set the new namespace as an option.

 ```bash
 wget https://raw.githubusercontent.com/abcdesktopio/conf/main/kubernetes/install-3.2.sh